 Endless and heartfelt thank yous to everyone who participated, helping to make the LucyGives Giving Week such a great success.

-*The figures reported in this article were amended on 4 November 2020 to reflect further LucyGives donations which have been received since the time of publication.
+*The figures reported in this article were amended on 4 November 2020 and again on 6 January 2021 to reflect further LucyGives donations which have been received since the time of publication.
 Thank you to everyone who has supported LucyGives to date!